Leopard 2: Prototype development

-American evaluation of Leopard 2AV and XM1 Abrams
+U.S. evaluation of Leopard 2AV and XM1 Abrams

-In July 1973 German Federal Minister of Defence Georg Leber and his US counterpart James R. Schlesinger agreed upon a higher degree of standardisation in main battle tanks being favourable to NATO.
-By integrating components already fully developed by German companies for the Leopard 2, the costs of the XM1 Abrams, U.S. prototype tank developed after the MBT-70, could be reduced.
-A German commission was sent to the US to evaluate the harmonisation of components between the XM1 and Leopard 2.
-However, under American law it was not possible for a public bidder to interfere in a procurement tender after a contract with intention of profits and deadline was awarded to private sector companies.
+In July 1973 the West German Federal Minister of Defense Georg Leber and his U.S. counterpart James R. Schlesinger agreed upon a higher degree of standardisation in main battle tanks being favourable to NATO.
+By integrating components already fully developed by West German companies for the Leopard 2, the costs of the XM1 Abrams, U.S. prototype tank developed after the MBT-70, could be reduced.
+A West German commission was sent to the U.S. to evaluate the harmonisation of components between the XM1 and Leopard 2.
+However, under U.S. law it was not possible for a public bidder to interfere in a procurement tender after a contract with intention of profits and deadline was awarded to private sector companies.

-As a result, the modification of the Leopard 2 prototypes in order to meet the US Army requirements was investigated.
-Following a number of further talks, a memorandum of understanding (MOU) was signed on 11 December 1974 between Germany and the US, which declared that a modified version of the Leopard 2 should be trialed by the US against their XM1 prototypes, after the Americans had bought and investigated prototype PT07 in 1973.
-The MOU obliged the Federal Republic of Germany to send a complete prototype, a hull, a vehicle for ballistic tests and a number of special ballistic parts to the US, where they would be put through US testing procedures for no additional costs.
+As a result, the modification of the Leopard 2 prototypes in order to meet the U.S. Army requirements was investigated.
+Following a number of further talks, a memorandum of understanding (MoU) was signed on December 11, 1974, between West Germany and the U.S., which declared that a modified version of the Leopard 2 should be trialed by the U.S. against their XM1 prototypes, after the U.S. had bought and investigated prototype PT07 in 1973.
+The MoU obliged the Federal Republic of Germany to send a complete prototype, a hull, a vehicle for ballistic tests and a number of special ballistic parts to the US.,. where they would be put through US testing procedures for no additional costs.